 Short sprints have been modeled using the mono-exponential equation that involves two parameters: (1) maximum sprinting speed (MSS) and (2) relative acceleration (TAU), most often performed using the timing gates.
-I have named this the No correction model.
-Unfortunately, due to the often utilized flying start, a bias is introduced when estimating parameters.
-In this paper, I have (1) proposed two additional models (Estimated TC and Estimated FD) that aim to correct this bias, and (2) provided a theoretical simulation study that provides model performances in estimating parameters.
-In conclusion, both Estimated TC and Estimated FD models provided more precise parameter estimates, but surprisingly, the No correction model provided better estimates of some parameter changes.
+I have names this the No correction model.
+Unfortunately, due to the flying start often utilized, there is a bias introduced when estimating parameters.
+In this paper, I have (1) proposed two additional models (Estimated TC and Estimated FD) that aim to correct this bias, and (2) provided theoretical simulation study that provides model performances in estimating parameters.
+In conclusion, both Estimated TC and Estimated FD models provided more precise parameter estimates, but surprisingly, the No correction model provided better estimates of some parameter change.